 After hanging up the soccer boots and lacrosse stick, Erin Lewis finally discovered a new category of life outside of athletics.
 She began writing as an undergraduate as a Creative Writing and International Relations double major at Mercyhurst College in Erie, Pennsylvania.
-Talented in the art of making coffee, the classically trained Barista moved to Mount Pleasant where she is currently working on an M.A. in Creative Writing.
-She hopes to get a college-level teaching job in order to attain the necessary funds to travel and improve her golf game.
+She moved to Mount Pleasant where she is currently working on an M.A. in Creative Writing.
+She currently works as an Administrative Assistant for The Journal of Aesthetics and Art Criticism and as a Prep Cook at the Olive Garden, specializing in making soups and sauces.
+She hopes to get a college-level teaching position in order to attain the necessary funds to travel and improve her golf game.

-Jenelle Dembsey has bachelor’s degrees in English and Writing/Rhetoric from Oakland University and worked as a writing and grammar consultant at the Oakland University Writing Center for two years.
-She is currently earning her master’s in Composition and Communication and working as a graduate assistant in the Central Michigan University Writing Center.
-She has a (potentially unhealthy) understanding of grammar, loves editing and diagramming sentences, and often tests others on grammatical terms just for fun.
-She also has an obsession with the history of the Titanic and has walked on three life-size replicas of the grand staircase.
+Jenelle Dembsey earned bachelor’s degrees in English and Writing/Rhetoric from Oakland University and spent two years working as a writing and grammar consultant at the Oakland University Writing Center.
+She is currently pursuing a master’s in Composition and Communication, working as a graduate assistant and the Online Coordinator at the Central Michigan University Writing Center.
+She has a (potentially unhealthy) understanding of grammar and loves editing and diagramming sentences.
+She also has an obsession with the history of the Titanic and has walked on three life-size replicas of the Grand Staircase.

 Paul Anderson 2011-2012